 Price and release date

-The starting price of the range should be about £22,500, and that's before the Government's plug-in car grant has been taken into account.
+The starting price should be less than £26,000, with a figure as low as £22,500 still possible, and that's before the Government's plug-in car grant has been taken into account.
 With the £3,500 discount applied, UK buyers would pay from just £19,000.

-With a year to go until the Volkswagen I.D. is officially launched, our sister title Auto Express has been for an early drive in a prototype model of the forthcoming electric hatchback.
+Ahead of the official launch of the Volkswagen ID., our sister title Auto Express went for an early drive in a prototype model of the forthcoming electric hatchback.

 The carmaker is also investigating potential CO2 savings within its supply chain, and says “unavoidable” emissions will be offset by “social and ecological projects” in Asia and Brazil.

 It estimates that improvements in the ID. hatchback’s production will save a million tonnes of CO2 annually – a level it claims is roughly equal to a coal-fired power station serving 300,000 homes over the course of a year.
 This decarbonisation programme will eventually be extended to other models.
 Volkswagen wants to be a completely carbon-neutral company by 2050.

 As for the impact of running the ID. hatchback, Volkswagen is urging customers to charge up using electricity from renewable sources, in order to ensure carbon neutrality throughout its lifecycle.

 Volkswagen’s Elli wallbox charger offers “regeneratively produced electricity”, while the IONITY network – established by a group of manufacturers including Volkswagen – offers green power “wherever available”.

 “Climate change is the greatest challenge of our times,” said Thomas Ulbrich, the board member responsible for Volkswagen’s e-mobility programme.
 “To ensure that [the ID.] remains emission-free during its lifecycle, we are working on many different ways to use green power.
 Truly sustainable mobility is feasible if we all want it and we all work on it.”